titu1994/Super-Resolution-using-Generative-Adversarial-Networks/README.md

 Some things I am currently trying out:
 - [x] Training the discriminator model seperately properly.
+- [ ] Train the full SRGAN model.
+(Does not work currently, causes a python recursion loop and exceeds recursion limit)
 - [ ] Fix the pixel grid formation when upscaling the image.
-- [ ] Replacing the 2 deconv layers for a Sub-Pixel Convolution layer.
-Note that since this is different from the original implementation, I will use a different set of build and fit methods.
+- [x] Replacing the 2 deconv layers for a Sub-Pixel Convolution layer
 - [ ] Convert this model into an auto encoder style upsampling model.
 Such models learn very fast and as the discussion below shows, the outputs are almost exactly the same.
 Note that I will be using a different set of functions to create such a model, as it deviates from the original model.

 # Discussion